Sign in

 Ask Fintool Equity Research AI

-Thomas Catherwood's questions to KKR Real Estate Finance Trust Inc (KREF) leadership
+Thomas Catherwood's questions to KKR Real Estate Finance Trust (KREF) leadership

-Thomas Catherwood's questions to KKR Real Estate Finance Trust Inc (KREF) leadership • Q1 2025
+Thomas Catherwood's questions to KKR Real Estate Finance Trust (KREF) leadership • Q1 2025

 Question

-Thomas Catherwood of BTIG inquired about the strategy for European loan originations, whether future originations would be tied to repayments given the leverage ratio, and if recent tariffs have impacted repayment expectations.
+Thomas Catherwood of BTIG inquired about the strategy for originating loans in Europe, the leverage outlook, and whether future originations would be primarily funded by repayments.
+He also asked if recent tariffs had impacted repayment expectations.

 Answer

-CEO Matt Salem confirmed that KREF has been active in Europe for years and expects to close deals in Western Europe and the U.K. within the next couple of quarters.
-President & COO Patrick Mattson addressed leverage, noting that post-quarter repayments brought the ratio to the midpoint of their target range (3.7x).
-He added that it's too early to see a tariff impact on repayments, as the refinancing market remains liquid and functional for sponsors.
+CEO Matt Salem confirmed that KREF has been active in Europe and expects to close deals in Western Europe and the U.K. soon.
+President & COO Patrick Mattson addressed leverage, noting that post-quarter repayments brought the ratio to 3.7x, the midpoint of their target.
+He stated that originations will be managed within their leverage targets, funded by a strong pipeline of repayments.
+He added it was too early to determine the full impact of tariffs on repayment activity.

 Ask Fintool Equity Research AI